Do I Have to File a Tax Return?

 • Taxable versus nontaxable income.

-Reasons to File a Return
+Are there Reasons to File a Return?

 How much money do I have to make to file taxes?
 Do I have to file taxes if I make less than $10,000?
 What if I am a dependent?

-Let's say a single person without a qualified child(ren) had a total of $7,900 taxable income in 2023 and is at least 25 but not older than 65 as of Jan.
-1, 2023.
-Since the standard deduction for a single person is $13,850, it's easy to assume not to file a tax return as it would result in zero tax refund and zero taxes owed.
+Let's say a single person without a qualified child(ren) had a total of $7,900 taxable income and is at least 25 but not older than 65 as of the end of the year.
+Since the standard deduction for a single person more than their total income, it's easy to assume not to file a tax return as it would result in zero tax refund and zero taxes owed.
 Not so!
-The eFile.com tax app would automatically apply the Earned Income Tax Credit - EITC for this taxpayer.
-Those of the ages of at least 25 and under 65 (one spouse at least must meet this age range) may be able to claim credit worth up to $600 for singles with no dependents.

-Do you need to file taxes as a dependent?
-If you are a dependent on someone's tax return - for example, if your parents are going to claim you on their taxes - then you file taxes differently if you work or have income.
-As a dependent with income, your standard deduction is generally lower.
+• As a dependent with income, your standard deduction is generally lower.
 If you work as a dependent and have taxes withheld from your pay - review this on the W-2 you receive at the end of the year - then you will want to file to report this and potentially receive it back as a refund.
 Parents or guardians do not claim their dependent's income on their tax return.

-Must I file if I am over 65 with Social Security income?
+• Must I file if I am over 65 with Social Security income?
 Find tax benefits and information about your Social Security.
 You may need to file a return if you have Social Security and other income.

-Not sure if you need to file a return as a student?
+• Not sure if you need to file a return as a student?
 If you work during school and receive income, even if it isn't a lot, filing a return and reporting your income may be beneficial.
 On your return, report the information from a Form W-2 received from working a part-time job or from a 1099 form if you were self-employed or on contract.
 Additionally, you may be able to claim an education tax credit which can only be credited if you file.

-If you are a student and receive a 1098-T, you should file taxes, as you may get a refundable tax credit.
+• If you are a student and receive a 1098-T, you should file taxes, as you may get a refundable tax credit.
 If you live with your parent or parents and they claim you on their taxes, it may be beneficial for them to report your 1098-T on their return since they likely have more substantial income and thus would benefit from it more.

 You may be able to find a reason to file a tax return even if you earn less than the standard deduction - find out below.

 We spare you the time and effort of researching whether you must file a tax return; use the free and easy FILEucator to find out now.
 Just click and answer a few questions, and you will know.
-Even if you're not required to file a 2023 Return, there are reasons you may want to e-file a tax return.
+Even if you're not required to file a return, there are reasons you may want to e-file a tax return.

 If you have determined that you may need to or want to file taxes, start below: